Litschi21/sales-reporter-cli/README.md

+# Dash Reporter CLI

-**Dash Reporter** - The quick and easy to use sales report generator This project is (obviously) useful for generating sales reports by merely adding the customer info, the product info and then your sales (report example at the end)
+A quick and easy to use sales report generator
+This project is (obviously) useful for generating sales reports from CSV data using Python and Pandas.

+## Features

+- Merges 3 csv files (sales, customer, and product data) into a single sales report
+- Calculates total revenue
+- Sorts (by revenue) and exports report as csv
+- Simple CLI using `argparse`
+- Supports `logging`

 **Why Dash Reporter?**
 Dash Reporter is the ultimate tool for creating a sales report in mere seconds!